Daniel McCormick (banker)

 Daniel McCormick (1739/40 – 1834) was an Irish-born businessman who lived most of his life in New York City, where he was a founding director of the Bank of New York.
 He was a partner in Macomb's Purchase, in which about one-tenth of the land in the state of New York was acquired.

 Early life

-McCormick was born in Ballybeen, a town in County Down in present-day Northern Ireland, in either 1739 or 1740.
-He had a brother named Edward, a sea captain in the East Indian trade, who married Joanna Hamilton, possibly a distant Scottish cousin of Alexander Hamilton.
+McCormick was born in Ballybeen, a town in County Down in what became Northern Ireland, in either 1739 or 1740.
 McCormick arrived in the United States in 1766.

 During the Revolutionary War, he served as a lieutenant in a patriot militia unit, until the British occupation of New York City.
 As a recognized neutral during the occupation, he escaped confiscation of his property.

 After the occupation ended, McCormack worked for an auctioneering company named Moore, Lynsen and Company and made a fortune in the sale of prizes during the Revolutionary War.
 By 1784, he had won election to the newly formed New York Chamber of Commerce.